 - Hold it for 15 breaths then slowly lower out of the pose.

-Supported Chair Pose
+#2 Supported Wall Chair Pose

 Don’t let the simplicity of this asana fool you.
 The supported chair pose, or Utkatasana (pronounced oot-ka-ta-san-ah), is a great pose to engage your leg and core muscles which support your knees.
 It also supports blood flow to your lower body, which can help with the fluidity of movement.
 Try practicing this position supported by a wall and gradually move up to a chair pose with no assistance.